-1157 semester three-hour supervised internship to be completed while 1158 the teacher is employed as a full-time teacher intern in a local 1159 school district.
-The TMI shall be implemented on a pilot program 1160 basis, with courses to be offered at up to four (4) locations in 1161 the state, with one (1) TMI site to be located in each of the 1162 three (3) Mississippi Supreme Court districts.
+- pedagogy, using test results to improve instruction, and a one (1) semester three-hour supervised internship to be completed while the teacher is employed as a full-time teacher intern in a local school district.
+The TMI shall be implemented on a pilot program basis, with courses to be offered at up to four (4) locations in the state, with one (1) TMI site to be located in each of the three (3) Mississippi Supreme Court districts. - 1163 \ \ \2.
+The school sponsoring the teacher 1164 intern shall enter into a written agreement with the institution 1165 providing the Teach Mississippi Institute (TMI) program, under 1166 terms and conditions as agreed upon by the contracting parties, 1167 providing that the school district shall provide teacher interns 1168 seeking a nontraditional provisional teaching license with a one-year classroom teaching experience.
+The teacher intern shall 1169 1170 successfully complete the one (1) semester three-hour intensive 1171 internship in the school district during the semester immediately 1172 following successful completion of the TMI and prior to the end of 1173 the one-year classroom teaching experience. - \ \ \3.
+Upon completion of the nine-semester-hour TMI or the fall or spring semester option, the individual shall submit his transcript to the commission for provisional licensure of the intern teacher, and the intern teacher shall be issued a provisional teaching license by the commission, which will allow the individual to legally serve as a

-1163 2.
-The school sponsoring the teacher 1164 intern shall enter into a written agreement with the institution 1165 providing the Teach Mississippi Institute (TMI) program, under 1166 terms and conditions as agreed upon by the contracting parties, 1167 providing that the school district shall provide teacher interns 1168 seeking a nontraditional provisional teaching license with a 1169 one-year classroom teaching experience.
-The teacher intern shall 1170 successfully complete the one (1) semester three-hour intensive 1171 internship in the school district during the semester immediately 1172 following successful completion of the TMI and prior to the end of 1173 the one-year classroom teaching experience.
+1180 teacher while the person completes a nontraditional teacher 1181 preparation internship program.

-1174 3.
-Upon completion of the 1175 nine-semester-hour TMI or the fall or spring semester option, the 1176 individual shall submit his transcript to the commission for 1177 provisional licensure of the intern teacher, and the intern 1178 teacher shall be issued a provisional teaching license by the 1179 commission, which will allow the individual to legally serve as a 1180 teacher while the person completes a nontraditional teacher 1181 preparation internship program.
+1182 \ \ \4.
+During the semester of internship in the school district, the teacher preparation institution shall 1183 1184 monitor the performance of the intern teacher.
+The school 1185 district that employs the provisional teacher shall supervise the 1186 provisional teacher during the teacher's intern year of employment 1187 under a nontraditional provisional license, and shall, in 1188 consultation with the teacher intern's mentor at the school 1189 district of employment, submit to the commission a comprehensive 1190 evaluation of the teacher's performance sixty (60) days prior to 1191 the expiration of the nontraditional provisional license.
+1192 comprehensive evaluation establishes that the provisional teacher intern's performance fails to meet the standards of the approved 1193 1194 nontraditional teacher preparation internship program, the 1195 individual shall not be approved for a standard license.

-1182 4.
-During the semester of internship in 1183 the school district, the teacher preparation institution shall monitor the performance of the intern teacher.
-1184 The school 1185 district that employs the provisional teacher shall supervise the 1186 provisional teacher during the teacher's intern year of employment 1187 under a nontraditional provisional license, and shall, in consultation with the teacher intern's mentor at the school 1188 1189 district of employment, submit to the commission a comprehensive 1190 evaluation of the teacher's performance sixty (60) days prior to 1191 the expiration of the nontraditional provisional license.
-If the 1192 comprehensive evaluation establishes that the provisional teacher 1193 intern's performance fails to meet the standards of the approved 1194 nontraditional teacher preparation internship program, the 1195 individual shall not be approved for a standard license.
-5. An individual issued a provisional 1196 1197 teaching license under this nontraditional route shall 1198 successfully complete, at a minimum, a one-year beginning teacher mentoring and induction program administered by the employing 1199 1200 school district with the assistance of the State Department of 1201 Education.
+\ \ \5.
+An individual issued a provisional teaching license under this nontraditional route shall successfully complete, at a minimum, a one-year beginning teacher mentoring and induction program administered by the employing school district with the assistance of the State Department of Education.